AlexeiDrozdovSecurrency/MobileTest/README.md

 ## How to capture your thoughts / ideas

-Please create NOTES.md file and write down all of your ideas / comments.
+Please create NOTES.md file and write down all of your ideas / suggestions / comments.

 ## How to publish the results